YassineRjl/vending-machine-backend/README.md

 - `start`: Builds the application and runs it
 - `build`: Removes the dist folder and compiles TypeScript files
 - `test`: Runs the tests with Jest
-- `prisma:types`: Generates Prisma client
+- `prisma:client`: Generates Prisma client
 - `prisma:migrate`: Runs Prisma migrations

 ## Authors